 But that’s only after at least a month of passing the ball—to the buyer, their mortgage lender, the escrow company, the title company, the home inspector, the appraiser—back and forth until you lock all the details in place.

-A property stays on the market for 29 days on average, according to the National Association of Realtors.
-So hypothetically, if you list your home on May 1 and accept an offer on May 30, you can expect to close your home sale roughly between June 30 and July 15.
+A property stays on the market for 24 days on average, according to the National Association of Realtors Confidence Index as of this writing.
+So hypothetically, if you list your home on August 1 and accept an offer on August 24, you can expect to close your home sale somewhere between the end of September to mid October.

 Yet any hiccup or even a slow response could throw you off your projected close date.
-With the help of top real estate agents who are master communicators and negotiator extraordinaires during closing, we broke down the timeline of the closing process, so you can better predict your close date and keep the process moving quickly when the ball comes to you.
+With the help of top real estate agents who are master communicators and extraordinary negotiators during closing, we broke down the timeline of the closing process, so you can better predict your close date and keep the process moving quickly when the ball comes to you.

 The closing process—offer to closing table

 The “closing” period of a home sale starts when you accept an offer on your home, and ends with the final signature.
 As you know by now, lots can happen in between those two big milestones.

 You’ll get a firm idea of your closing timeline once you and the buyer sign the purchase and sale agreement.

 See, signing the offer on your home confirms that both parties can agree on a price.
 The purchase and sale agreement details other points of negotiation, such as who gets to keep the fridge, the buyer’s inspection, how much the buyer will put down in earnest money—and (ding, ding, ding!) your closing date.

 Each step from here on out will be scheduled based on that date, the final deadline on your home sale (which can be renegotiated in the event of delays or surprises).